eliorivero/revview/README.md

 4. If you now go to a post or page that has revisions, you'll see a button **View Revisions** at the top.
 Click it to start viewing the revisions of the post, page or custom post type if it's visible in REST API.

+The placement of the View Revisions button can be changed in WP Admin > Settings > Reading.